HMS Formidable (67): Operation Torch

 Assigned to Force H for Operation Torch, Formidable sailed on 30 October and provided cover in the Western Mediterranean against any attempt to interfere with the landings by Axis forces in Italy or France.
 Her Martlets shot down a pair of Ju 88s on 6 November and her Albacores laid a smoke screen in support of the landings at Algiers on 8 November.
-Two of her Albacores torpedoed and sank the on 17 November, after it had surrendered to a Supermarine Walrus amphibian which then departed the scene.
+Two of her Albacores torpedoed and sank the on 17 November, after it had surrendered to a Supermarine Walrus amphibious aircraft which then departed the scene.
 She remained off the Algerian coast providing air support for Allied forces for the rest of the month, and one of her Seafires shot down a Ju 88 on 28 November.

 Formidable was the only carrier in the Mediterranean after Torch until she was joined by Indomitable in mid-June 1943 as part of the buildup for the Allied invasion of Sicily (Operation Husky).
 The two carriers were east of the island in a position to intercept any attempt by the Italian fleet to attack the landings.
 After Sicily was secured, Formidable became the first carrier to enter Grand Harbour, Malta, since Illustrious in January 1941.
 The latter ship joined Formidable as a replacement for the torpedoed Indomitable in Force H for the landings at Salerno (Operation Avalanche) on 9 September.
 As in Husky, their role was to protect the invasion fleet from interference by the Italian Navy.
 (Note: The Italians surrendered as the Allies landed and their fleet was interned at Malta.)
 The fighters aboard the smaller carriers protecting the forces ashore suffered heavy attrition during the early days of the operation and Formidable transferred 2 Seafires and 15 Martlets to as replacements for their losses.